The key questions on the impact of coronavirus on football

 – UEFA postponed Euro 2020 until the summer of 2021, while the Euro 2020 play-offs, due to be played in March, have been postponed.

-– The 2021 Nations League finals and UEFA Under-21 European Championship have been postponed while the Women’s Euro 2021 is likely to be delayed.
+– The 2021 Nations League finals and UEFA Under-21 European Championship have been postponed.

+– The women’s European Championship, scheduled to be held in England in 2021, has been pushed back to July 2022.

 – All Champions League and Europa League fixtures are suspended until further notice.